grub4dos/ntloader/README.md

 ## Getting Started

-Extract `ntloader` and `initrd.cpio` to the disk, and modify the bootloader menu to boot Windows from FAT/NTFS/exFAT partition.
+Extract `ntloader` and `initrd.cpio` onto the disk, and modify the bootloader menu to boot Windows from a FAT/NTFS/exFAT partition.

 ### GRUB 2 (>= 2.12)
 ```